 Choosing a Traditional or Roth IRA

 It can be difficult to choose between a traditional IRA and a Roth IRA.
 You may be wondering which type of IRA that you should open.
-There are advantages to both types of IRAs.
-There are also disadvantages to both types of IRAs.
-The biggest factor you will need to consider is how you want to pay taxes on the money you invest in your IRA.
+There are advantages and disadvantages to both types of IRAs.
+Learn the basics of both a traditional and Roth IRA—and which is right for you.

 Advantages and Disadvantages of a Traditional IRA

 A traditional IRA can be a good option if you are looking to lower your taxable income.
 The contributions are tax-free, but you will pay taxes on your withdrawals.
 The major disadvantage is that you will pay taxes on more money since your money will grow once you invest it.
 However, you may be paying at a lower tax rate since you will likely be earning less once you are retired.

 A Roth IRA allows you to contribute money, but you are taxed on it.
 However, you will not be taxed on the withdrawals.
 This option does not lower your taxable income, but it does allow you to pay taxes on a lower amount of money since you are paying on your contributions instead of your withdrawals.
 This is a good option if you want to lower the amount that you pay in taxes once you retire.

 Keep in mind that there are salary caps on those who can open a Roth IRA.
 This limit was less than $122,000 in 2019.

 Choosing the Best IRA for You

 You should consider not just your income as it relates to the income cap, but also when you would like to be taxes on your contributions—either when you make a contribution or when you make a withdrawal.

 You should talk to your accountant or financial adviser to make sure that this choice really is the right one for you.
 If you feel you need the tax deduction, consider looking for other deductions or other ways to lower your taxable income.